+Transparency of governance can lead to a number of different theoretical or empirical outcomes.
+We examine the effect of increased transparency in the cost of local governance in a major U.S. policy area: local economic development.
 Past work suggests that tax incentives, a common economic development tool employed by local governments, are bad policy but good politics: they fail to attract investment, but offer electoral returns for politicians who give them out.
-One explanation for this disconnect is that the costs of incentives are not transparent to taxpayers.
-We leverage a policy change that required local governments to begin reporting the costs of their incentives, GASB 77, to test whether transparency improves local economic development policy (e.g., reduces tax incentive use).
+One explanation for this overuse is that the costs are not transparent to taxpayers.
+We leverage an exogenous increase in the transparency of the costs of local governments' tax incentive reporting requirements, General Accounting Standards Board's Statement 77, to test whether transparency improves local economic development policy (e.g., reduces tax incentive use).
 Using a difference-in-differences design, we estimate that GASB 77 had no discernible effect on local governments' use of tax incentives.
-We supplement our quantitative analysis with surveys of local politicians and heads of finance for municipalities as well as elite interviews with supporters of GASB 77.
-Our results suggest that transparency is a necessary-but not sufficient-condition for policy reform.
-Governmental transparency has become a major policy initiative in countries around the world.
-Even in areas that are notoriously opaque, such as trade negotiations, there is increasing pressure to open up the policy process to the public.
-Transparency has been posited to accomplish everything from reducing corruption, to improving public policy, to increasing trust in government.
-Does transparency really accomplish these goals?
+We discuss three potential interpretations of the null result: first, it could be explained by imperfect compliance with the policy change.
+Second, it could be explained by GASB 77's low salience among elected officials.
+Finally, it is possible that there are limits to cost transparency's ability to improve the quality of policymaking.